13-Joban/Daily-report/README.md

- ## 1 Installed the app and done testing of app:
+ ### 1 Installed the app and done testing of app:

   ### 1. Not able to select files(image , audio, and video) from the device except google photos and albums.
   ### 2. Why Black screen appear if we are not able to select files?.
   ### 3. No Preview of image and audio file.
-  ### 4. I choosed image option but I can upload video from albums which is weird
+  ### 4. I choosed image option but I can upload video from albums which is weird.

 ## 2 Features that can be added: